osuosl/ganeti_webmgr/docs/source/index.rst

 goal is to provide a user friendly interface to Ganeti by being feature complete with Ganeti's :ref:`RAPI <rapi>`.
-On top of Ganeti it provides a permission system for managing access to clusters and virtual machines and an in browser VNC console.
+On top of Ganeti it provides a permission system for managing access to clusters and virtual machines and in-browser graphical and serial console access.

 If you don't already have a Ganeti cluster setup, these directions_ can help you get started.
 If you are looking for support, please contact us